7 reasons why now is the best time to buy a home in Dubai

 “Assuming one stays in Dubai for a longer period, typically seven years or more, it is definitely cheaper to buy than rent, even taking into consideration all the fees and costs involved,” he says.
 “If one is staying for a shorter period than renting is still a better option.
 My advice to buyers is to get onto the property ladder now while prices are still good value.”

 3. Do the math

-However, Volpi adds that the amounts work out differently for each person and depend very much on not only the price of the property and the length of time you stay but also your current rent, the size of your down payment, the term of the property finance and interest rates.
+However, Volpi adds that the amounts work out differently for each person.
+Depend very much on not only the price of the property and the length of time you stay but also your current rent, the size of your down payment, the term of the property finance, and interest rates.

 4. Higher returns

-They point out that returns on investment for residential property in Dubai currently stand at around 6-8 per cent.
-This compares with an ROI for similar property of less than 2 per cent in Hong Kong while in London and Singapore the figure stands at between 3.7-4.5 per cent, according to a report by Moody’s Investors Service in April.
+They point out that returns on investment for residential property in Dubai currently stand at around 6-8 percent.
+This compares with an ROI for a similar property of less than 2 per cent in Hong Kong.
+While in London and Singapore the figure stands at between 3.7-4.5 per cent.
+According to a report by Moody’s Investors Service in April.

 5. Finance rate as low as 3.99%